-More than 65 million people, nearly a third of the U.S. population, provide care for a chronically ill, disabled or aged family member or friend in any given year.
+More than 65 million people in nearly a third of U.S. households provide care for a chronically ill, disabled, or aged family member or friend during any given year.

-That encompasses an astounding number of decisions to be made and questions to answer.
+That encompasses an astounding number of decisions to make and questions to answer.
 You might feel honored or privileged to care for an aging spouse or relative, but the pressure can be enormous.

 “Even when we have had the appropriate conversations with our loved one about his or her wishes under certain definable circumstances, life is rarely so neat that we are presented with clear choices,” says eldercare consultant Carol Bradley Bursack.
 “For this reason, caregivers often need to make tough decisions under sometimes murky conditions.”

-Although there is no easy way to take care of someone, you can try and keep the process from becoming overwhelming by learning everything you can about taking care of a loved one.
-Don’t wait for a crisis, which forces your hand and makes participation in decisions by the person affected very difficult.
+Although there is no easy way to take care of someone, you can try to keep the process from becoming overwhelming, learning everything you can about caring for a loved one.
+Don’t wait for a crisis, which forces your hand and makes it difficult for that person to participate in the decision-making process.

-Such signs are a cue that you need to have a conversation with your parents, or other loved ones, about all the medications they’re taking, and the contact information for all their doctors.
+Such signs are a cue that you need to have a conversation with your parents, or other loved ones, about the medications they’re taking and the contact information for their doctors.

-You also need to know where all their important papers are kept and have signed release forms allowing you access to their private medical information should it become necessary.
+You also need to know where that person keeps their important papers and have signed release forms allowing you access to their private medical information, should it become necessary.

 Ideally, you want what caregiving experts call “stay in place,” meaning that your loved ones remain at home for as long as possible with a level of caregiving that amounts to assisted living.

-Unless dementia or another incapacitating condition has diminished or removed their decision-making abilities, you’re going to be asked a lot of questions.
+Unless dementia or another incapacitating condition has diminished or removed their decision-making abilities, the person you’re caring for will ask a lot of questions.
 They have the right to answers.

-The Caregiver Action Network (CAN), the nation’s leading caregiver organization, offers a “family caregiver toolbox” that covers the issues and questions involved in caretaking and can refer you to a number of organizations and agencies that can answer some of the most common questions that come up.
+The Caregiver Action Network (CAN), the nation’s leading caregiver organization, offers a family caregiver toolbox that covers the issues and questions involved in caretaking and can refer you to organizations and agencies that can answer some of the most common questions that come up.

 CAN even offers information on finding caregiving resources in your local area, such as public health and social service agencies that can offer transportation and other aids.

-Many experts agree that by the time you approach age 40 and a loved one is around 70, you should have had the talk about issues so many families want to avoid, says CAN.
+Many experts agree that, by the time you approach age 40 and a loved one is around 70, you should take about issues so many families want to avoid.